josh-hs-ko/Thesis/README.md

 Any two pullback objects are isomorphic.
 Pullback preservation and reflection of functors are also defined.
 A functor preserves pullback if it preserves a particular pullback.
-Composition of two pullback-reflecting functors is also pullback-reflecting.

 #### Prelude.Category.Pullback.Midpoint
 *The Midpoint Lemma:*